-We believe that we have sufficient cash balances to avoid the first triggering event for the foreseeable future.
-If a triggering event were to occur and BASF elected to proceed with the license and related sale mentioned above, we would lose both significant revenue and the ability to generate significant revenue to replace that which was lost in the near term.
-Replacement of necessary equipment that would be purchased and removed by BASF pursuant to this triggering event could take six months to a year.
-Any additional capital outlays required to rebuild capacity would probably be greater than the proceeds from the purchase of the assets pursuant to our agreement with BASF.
+We believe that we have sufficient cash balances to avoid the first triggering event under the BASF supply agreement for the foreseeable future.
+If a triggering event were to occur and BASF, RHEM or Altana Chemie elected to proceed with the license and related sale mentioned above, we would lose both significant revenue and the ability to generate significant revenue to replace that which was lost in the near term.
+Replacement of necessary equipment that would be purchased and removed by the customer pursuant to this triggering event could take six months to a year.
+Any additional capital outlays required to rebuild capacity would probably be greater than the proceeds from the purchase of the assets pursuant to our respective agreements with BASF, RHEM and Altana Chemie.
 This shortfall might put us in a position where it would be difficult to secure additional funding given what would then be an already tenuous cash position.
 Such an event would also result in the loss of many of our key staff and line employees due to economic realities.
 We believe that our employees are a critical component of our success and would be difficult to quickly replace and train.
 Given the occurrence of such an event, we might not be able to hire and retrain skilled employees given the stigma relating to such an event and its impact on us.
 We might elect to effectively reduce our size and staffing to a point where we could remain a going concern in the near term.